pramodboda/artslicer/README.md

 🤖 What it does:

 - Analyses each clip’s aesthetic quality
-- Ranks and selects(but slips should in order only) clips up to the target total time
+- Ranks and selects(but slips should be in order only) clips up to the target total time

 📁 Output: